Rights of the Complainant

 • To be treated with respect, dignity, and sensitivity by University officials throughout the process.

-• To investigation and appropriate resolution of all credible complaints of sexual misconduct made in good faith to University administrators;
+• To investigation and appropriate resolution of all credible complaints of harassment or sexual misconduct made in good faith to University administrators;

-• To notification of and options for, and available assistance in, changing academic and living situations after an alleged sexual assault incident, if so requested by the complainant and if such changes are reasonably available (no formal complaint, or investigation, campus or criminal, need occur before this option is available).
-Accommodations may include:
+• To notification of and options for, and available assistance in, changing academic and living situations after an alleged violation of the sexual misconduct or harassment policies, if so requested by the complainant and if such changes are reasonably available (no formal complaint, or investigation, campus or criminal, need occur before this option is available).
+Services may include:

 - Change of an on-campus student's housing to a different on-campus location;